 Jameson’s perhaps most perspicuous interpretation of theology occurs in his little-known text “Saint Augustine as a Social Democrat” where he argues how St Augustine’s most celebrated achievement, his invention of the psychological depth of personality of the believer, with all the complexity of its inner doubts and despairs, is strictly correlative to (or the other side of) his legitimization of Christianity as state religion, as fully compatible with the obliteration of the last remnants of radical politics from the Christian edifice.
 The same holds, among others, for the anti-Communist renegades from the Cold War era: as a rule, their turn against Communism went hand in hand with the turn towards a certain Freudianism, the discovery of psychological complexity of individual lives.

 Another category introduced by Jameson is the “vanishing mediator” between the old and the new.
 “Vanishing mediator” designates a specific feature in the process of a passage from the old order to a new order: when the old order is disintegrating, unexpected things happen, not just horrors mentioned by Gramsci but also bright utopian projects and practices.
 Once the new order is established, a new narrative arises and, within this new ideological space, mediators disappear from view.
 Suffice it to take a look at the passage from Socialism to Capitalism in Eastern Europe.
 When in the l980s, people protested against the Communist regimes, what the large majority had in mind was not capitalism.
-They wanted social security, solidarity, a rough kind of justice; they wanted the freedom to live their own life outside the state control, to come together and talk as they please; they wanted a life of simple honesty and sincerity, liberated from the primitive ideological indoctrination and the prevailing cynical hypocrisy . . . iin short, the vague ideals that led the protesters were to a large extent taken from Socialist ideology itself.
-And, as we learned from Freud, what is repressed returns in a distorted form—in our case, what was repressed from the dissident imaginary returned in the guise of rightist populism.
+They wanted social security, solidarity, a rough kind of justice; they wanted the freedom to live their lives outside of state control, to come together and talk as they pleased; they wanted a life of simple honesty and sincerity, liberated from primitive ideological indoctrination and the prevailing cynical hypocrisy . . . in short, the vague ideals that led the protesters were, to a large extent, taken from Socialist ideology itself.
+And, as we learned from Freud, what is repressed returns in a distorted form.
+In Europe, the socialism repressed in the dissident imaginary returned in the guise of Right populism.

 Many of Jameson’s formulations became memes, like his characterization of postmodernism as the cultural logic of late capitalism.
 Another such meme is his old quip (sometimes wrongly attributed to me) which holds today more than ever: it is easier for us to imagine a total catastrophe on the earth which will terminate all life on it than a real change in capitalist relations – as if, even after a global cataclysm, capitalism will somehow continue… So what if we apply the same logic to Jameson himself?
 Although he treated with respect Heidegger’s notion of being-towards-death, his entire way of life was much closer to what the French call lapalissades, the tautological statings of the obvious attributed to the mythical figure of Monsieur la Palice, like: "One hour before his death, Monsieur la Palice was still fully alive.”
 For Jameson, death didn’t exist as long as he was still alive.
 I learned from Jameson’s closest family members that he continued reading and writing till the last moments of his life: a day or two before his death, he asked them to bring him to the hospital a couple of books and a notebook… So it was not Jameson who died, death just happened to him – it is easier to imagine the end of capitalism than the death of Jameson.